dgroomes/stackoverflow-look-back/README.md

       of the restriction described in the earlier item.
     * Delete the `<script src="...">` tags.
 These should not be included in the download.
 The downloaded file has to be completely static, no external dependencies can be downloaded at runtime.
+* DONE Bundle JavaScript source code with Deno.
+Deno let's us write TypeScript!
+    * What is the first minimal step in incorporating Deno?
+I think we want to use Deno's `bundle` command to create a bundled entrypoint JavaScript.
+But on the other hand, I've discovered that it's inconvenient in general to use modules in a browser extension context.
+So, I'm not sure...
+Can the `init.js` file be bundled?
+        * Update: we want to use ES modules for authoring code but not at runtime because of the aforementioned awkwardness of the support for modules in a browser extension context.
+Deno's bundle let's us concatenate the content of JS files that use `import`/`export` into a "bundles" file that does not include `import`/`export`.
+Perfect.
+    * DONE One-by-one modularize the files marked as accessible in the `manifest.json` file.
+Only entrypoint-type files should exist by the end, like `init.js`, `popup.js` and `posts-viewer.js`.
+        * DONE Modularize `rpc-web-page.js`
+        * DONE Modularize `rpc.js`
+        * DONE Modularize `jquery-proxy.js`
+        * DONE Modularize everything
+    * DONE fix modularization.
+The `Vote` class is getting double declared.
+I need to bundle `web-load-source.js` into the other web entrypoint files like `posts-viewer.js`
+    * DONE Convert something to TypeScript
+    * DONE convert more things to TypeScript
+        * DONE `posts-viewer.js`
+        * DONE `content-script-load-source.js`
+        * DONE `popup.js`
+    * ANSWERED How do source maps work with TypeScript/Deno?
+Can I still productively debug my code in Chrome Dev Tools?.
+      Answer: `deno bundle ...` does not support sourcemaps but it is an [open issue](https://github.com/denoland/deno/issues/8577) with a show of support from the Deno core team.
+* DONE Fix the sort order of Q&As in the viewer.
+I'm seeing questions all bunched together and then answers bunched together right afterwards.
+Questions should always be following by their answers, but this isn't happening.
+For example, [this answer](https://stackoverflow.com/questions/37920923/how-to-check-whether-kafka-server-is-running/49852168#49852168) is not following its question.
+    * (Answer: yes the "questionId" is a non-normal field and needed be included in the toJSON) Is there a defect where the question ID field is null on answers?
+For example, answer 37943159 has a null question ID.
+      Why?
+This is a problem for the sort order.

 ## Notes